sasqwatch/yawast/README.md

 * Certificate chain
 * Supported ciphers

-In addition to these test, certain basic information is also displayed, such as IPs (and the PTR record for each IP), HTTP HEAD request, and others.
+In addition to these tests, certain basic information is also displayed, such as IPs (and the PTR record for each IP), HTTP HEAD request, and others.

 ####Usage